This article will cover:

 curl "$URL"/.ssh

-Finally, check the decisions to see if CrowdSec would have banned the attacker if the simulation mode was disabled.
+Finally, check the decisions to see if CrowdSec had banned the attacker if the simulation mode was disabled.

 sudo cscli decisions list